auspatious/ghrsst-cogger/README.md

 Initialise first with `terraform init`, then `terraform plan` to see what will change, and then when happy run `terraform apply`.

+Note that the first deploy will fail on the Lambda step, but will have created the ECR repository, so push an image, then re-apply, and it should work.

 ## Notes on GitHub Actions

 This should have a Terraform process to create the ECR and use OIDC for auth